zvanderbosch/nightskies_fork/README.md

 4. Install other necessary packages into **ccd** environment:
    - `conda activate ccd`
    - `conda install astropy scikit-image photutils`
-   - All other package dependencies are either pre-installed within the **arcgispro-py3** environment are are installed along with astropy, scikit-image, and photutils.
+   - All other package dependencies are either pre-installed within the **arcgispro-py3** environment or are installed along with astropy, scikit-image, and photutils.

 **Troubleshooting your Installation**

 Below are a few common issues that have been encountered during installation or during initial attempts at executing the processing pipeline:

+1. SSL Certificate Errors during
+   - Try installing the pip-system-certs python package:
+      - `pip install pip-system-certs`
+2. lxml DLL error when running arcpy commands
+   - Try uninstalling and re-installing the lxml python package, making note of which version (e.g. 5.1.0) of lxml is being used:
+      - `pip uninstall lxml`
+      - `pip install lxml==5.1.0`

 ## Preparing Data For Processing